The student loan crisis is hurting America’s economy and we can only point the finger at ourselves.

 The student loan crisis has to be attacked from multiple angles.
 Parents need to realize that preparing students for life after college is a pivotal aspect of preparing them for college.
 We also need more personal finance courses in high school and students must dedicate themselves to becoming more financially aware.
 If we do those things, we can beat this problem together.

 Let’s commit ourselves to approaching college in a way that everybody can benefit from, and most importantly, let’s commit ourselves to achieving the financial freedom we all want.
+Want to learn more about money and building wealth?
+Here’s a great place to start.

 Are you struggling with student loans?
 How are you approaching the issue?
 Leave your thoughts in the comments below.